Carla Suárez Navarro: 2008–2009

 At the French Open, Suárez Navarro reached the quarterfinals of her first Grand Slam main-draw tournament.
 After three qualifying matches she defeated former world No. 1, Amélie Mauresmo, in the second round 6–3, 6–4, Australian Casey Dellacqua in the third round, and 26th-seeded Italian Flavia Pennetta in the fourth round 6–3, 6–2.
-Suárez Navarro then lost to third-seeded Jelena Janković in the quarterfinals 3–6, 2–6.
-At Wimbledon, she lost to second-seeded Janković in the second round 1–6, 3–6.
+Suárez Navarro then lost to third-seeded Jelena Janković in the quarterfinals.
+At Wimbledon, she lost to second-seeded Janković in the second round, also in straight sets.

 Suárez Navarro reached the second Grand Slam quarterfinal of her career at the 2009 Australian Open before being defeated by Elena Dementieva, 6–2, 6–2.
 She upset Venus Williams in the second round 2–6, 6–3, 7–5.
 This was her first win over a top-10 player.

 In March, Suárez Navarro reached her first final on the WTA Tour at the Andalucia Tennis Experience, a clay court event in Marbella, Spain.
-She lost to Jelena Janković in the final 3–6, 6–3, 3–6.
+She lost to Jelena Janković in the final.

-At Roland Garros seeded 22, she defeated Edina Gallovits 6–1, 6–4 and Lucie Hradecká 6–2, 6–4, before losing to Victoria Azarenka in the third round 7–5, 5–7, 2–6.
+At Roland Garros seeded 22, she defeated Edina Gallovits 6–1, 6–4 and Lucie Hradecká 6–2, 6–4, before losing to Victoria Azarenka in the third round.

 At Wimbledon, Suárez Navarro defeated No. 25 Kaia Kanepi in the first round and Ekaterina Makarova in the second.
 She faced defending champion Venus Williams for the first time since the 2009 Australian Open but was unable to repeat the upset win, losing 0–6, 4–6.